Chart Color Schemes

 Caringbah South has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Caringbah South as of November 2025 is around 13,723.
-This reflects an increase of 555 people since the 2021 Census, which reported a population of 13,168.
-The change is inferred from the resident population of 13,662 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 188 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,355 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth of 4.2% since the 2021 census exceeded the SA4 region's growth rate of 4.1%.
-Population growth was primarily driven by overseas migration contributing approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+As of Nov 2025, the population of the Caringbah South statistical area (Lv2) is estimated at around 13,708.
+This reflects an increase of 540 people since the 2021 Census, which reported a population of 13,168.
+The change is inferred from the resident population of 13,653 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 188 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,351 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Caringbah South (SA2) experienced a growth rate of 4.1% since the 2021 Census, exceeding the SA4 region's growth rate of 3.9%.
+Overseas migration contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Examining future population trends, a population increase just below the median of Australian statistical areas is expected in Caringbah South, with the area expected to grow by 1,103 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the Caringbah South (SA2) is expected to grow by 1,104 persons based on aggregated SA2-level projections, reflecting an increase of 7.7% in total over the 17 years.

 Frequently Asked Questions - Population